Why is my cat sneezing?

 Should you be worried?

 There are many reasons why a cat might sneeze.
-Let’s take a look at some of the most common causes.
+Understanding the underlying causes is important, so ;et’s take a look at some of the most common causes.

 Allergens and irritants

 Just the occasional sneeze could suggest a passing irritation.
-Note down when your cat is sneezing and see if it’s linked to anything in particular.
+Note down when your cat is sneezing and see if it’s linked to any irritants cats might encounter.

 For example, perhaps they sneeze after you’ve used a certain cleaning product?
 Or have they been in a particular part of the garden?
 Tracking your cat’s sneezes could lead you to the answer.